220613-pwa-ext/training/review/week-8.md

             - Browser is polled every 500ms until the specific condition occurs or the maximum time is reached
             - Is typically preferred over implicit wait since it is clear to any other programmer reading the code what Selenium is waiting for
             - Uses a `WebDriverWait` object and an `ExpectedCondition` as mentioned previously
+    - Page Object Model
+        - A way to represent a page through a single class
+        - Essentially, it's a way of encapuslating WebElements on a webpage into a single unit
+        - Benefits
+            - Less redundancy: Less code duplication
+            - Easier maintenance: If the WebElement locators must be updated due to changes made by frontend devs, then the locators can be easily updated in one location.
+Especially useful if many test cases use the same WebElements
+            - Easier readability: Other automation testers can easily go to the page object class and see what interactions are being made / what web elements are being used
+    - PageFactory
+        - An extension upon the page object model
+        - `PageFactory.initElements(driver, this)`
+        - Used in order to allow for WebElement fields to be populated via `@FindBy(<locator>="...")` syntax
+*